electron-archive/grunt-download-electron/README.md

 * `outputDir` - **Required** Where to put the downloaded atom-shell.
 * `downloadDir` - Where to find and save cached downloaded atom-shell.
 * `symbols` - Download debugging symbols instead of binaries, default to `false`.
+* `rebuild` - Whether to rebuild native modules after atom-shell is downloaded.
+* `apm` - The path to apm.